stephenshank/illumina-pipeline/README.md

 WARNING: This repository is a work in progress.

+This `README.md` is intended to be a quickstart overview.
+For a deeper understanding of this pipeline, please see [our documentation](https://github.com/moncla-lab/illumina-pipeline/blob/main/DOCUMENTATION.md).

 ## Usage

 Usage instructions assume you've successfully followed the installation instructions, read about and adhere to the conventions used by this software, and have a basic understanding of [conda](https://docs.conda.io/en/latest/) and [Snakemake](https://snakemake.readthedocs.io/en/stable/).